Fire on the Mountain

 Historian: Phillip Zerbo (pzerbo)

 "Fire on the Mountain" is a beloved Grateful Dead tune, the latter half of the inextricably intertwined "Scarlet Begonias" -> "Fire on the Mountain" ("Scarlet" -> "Fire") couplet.
 The song was introduced as the instrumental "Happiness is Drumming" on Diga Rhythm Band's (Mickey Hart's side project) 1976 release Diga.
-The inaugural Grateful Dead performance (with Robert Hunter's lyrics) came at San Francisco's Winterland on 3/18/77.
-A meaningful review of all outstanding Dead versions is beyond the scope of this writing, but be sure to check out excellent Dead performances of the combo: 9/2/78 Giants Stadium, 2/27/81 Chicago, 4/23/83 New Haven, 10/20/89 The Spectrum, 3/22/90 Hamilton, Ontario, and, of course, 5/8/77 Barton Hall.
+The inaugural Grateful Dead performance with Robert Hunter's lyrics came at San Francisco's Winterland on 3/18/77.
+A meaningful review of all outstanding Dead versions is far beyond the scope of this writing, but be sure to check out exceptional Dead performances of the combo including: 5/25/77 Richmond, VA, 2/5/78 Cedar Falls, IA, 11/30/80 Atlanta, 2/27/81 Chicago, 10/14/83 Hartford, 10/20/89 Spectrum, 3/22/90 Hamilton, Ontario, and, of course, 5/8/77 Barton Hall.

-A more controversial appearance of this tune came on 12/31/95... maybe.
+A more controversial “appearance” of this tune came on 12/31/95... sort of.
 Some fans swear they hear a “Fire on the Mountain” tease towards the very end of the second set opening “Drowned.”
-Others insist that any perceived similarity is coincidental, and that this passage is simply Mike and Trey jamming on the son'g signature chord progression.
-While this may seem an esoteric point, voluminous and sometimes heated debate has persisted in on-line Phish forums ever since the gig.
+Others insist that any perceived similarity is coincidental, and that this passage is simply Mike and Trey jamming on the song’s signature chord progression.
+While this may seem an esoteric point, voluminous and sometimes heated debate about this “tease” has persisted in on-line Phish forums ever since the gig.
 The best advice would be to queue up "Drowned" on your copy of New Year's Eve 1995 and decide for yourself.
-Regardless of the merits of this “tease” claim, 12/31/95 is by any reasonable measure one of the best Phish performances from this era.
+Regardless of the merits of this “tease” claim, 12/31/95 is by any reasonable measure one of the best Phish performances from this or any other era.